5 Things to Consider Before Gathering With Family During COVID-19June 18, 2021 - Katie McCallum

-But, given that COVID-19 spreads easily from person-to-person, the reality is that a family gathering is, unfortunately, just as unsafe as any other social gathering.
+If you're not yet vaccinated, continue to approach family gatherings with caution and consider getting vaccinated as soon as possible.
+The reality is that a family gathering is, unfortunately, just as unsafe as any other social gathering during this pandemic.
 Social distancing includes reducing close contact with people who are not a part of your household — even if he or she is a part of your extended family.

-If you do decide to take the risk and host a family gathering, here's how to make it a little safer.
-Or, if you're attending one, make sure whoever is hosting the gathering is taking extra precautions.
+If you do decide to host a family gathering, here's how to make it as safe as possible.
+Or, if you're attending one, make sure whoever is hosting the gathering is taking these precautions.

 High-risk family members should attend virtually

 Anyone can get COVID-19, but some people are more likely to end up in the hospital, or even the intensive care unit (ICU).

 If you have a family member who is unvaccinated and considered high risk, use digital tools that can help your family member gather virtually.
 In addition, if someone in your household is unvaccinated and high risk, avoid hosting or attending a family gathering, as this could put him or her at greater risk.